probedock/probedock-demo-karma/README.md

 > Demo of integration with [Probe Dock](https://github.com/probedock/probedock) for Karma.

-In this demo, we use Jasmine as the test framewort but any other Karma compatible test framework is ok.
+In this demo, we use Jasmine as the test framework but any other Karma compatible test framework is ok.

 ## Requirements